telerik/kendo-ui-core/docs/controls/interactivity/draganddrop/overview.md

 ---
 title: Overview
-page_title: Overview | Kendo UI Interactivity and UX
+page_title: Overview | Kendo UI Drag and Drop Functionality
-description: "Learn more about the draggable functionality on DOM elements and how to enable and intiialize it."
+description: "Learn more about the draggable functionality on DOM elements and how to enable and initialize it."
 slug: overview_kendoui_draganddrop_intercativityandux
 position: 1
 ---